Summer Institute

 The Summer Institute typically runs for five days, Monday through Friday, and follows a thoughtfully structured agenda to balance learning, community, and rest.
 While details vary slightly from year to year, attendees can generally expect the following:

-• Structured Agenda: Sessions typically begin Monday afternoon and conclude by midday Friday.
+- Structured Agenda: Sessions typically begin Monday at 1 pm and conclude by noon Friday.
 Programming includes track-specific instruction, general sessions, optional NASFAA U credential exams, and evening activities.
 Attendees must be present for all sessions to be eligible for NASFAA U Credential tests.

 Additional details for each year’s Institute—including specific credential offerings, agendas, and policies—are posted as part of the registration process.